 The health and safety section works with both industry and government partners at all levels, internal, local, state and federal for the best risk management possible.
 We have had multiple Washington L&I consultations in order to maintain a safe working environment.
 We look towards not just being compliant but to exceed in health and safety for the members of Cowlitz 2 Fire & Rescue.

-The Planning Section is supervised by Battalion Chief Graham, under the direction of Deputy Chief Ribelin.
+The Planning Section is supervised by Battalion Chief Sanders, under the direction of Deputy Chief Ribelin.

 The Planning Section at Cowlitz 2 Fire & Rescue is an administrative support team whose members primarily work traditional business hours to provide assistance to smooth department operation.
 Lt.
 Huff, Health and Safety Officer Agren, and Volunteer Coordinator Meller fill sworn positions in the section.
 Fire Inspector Thayer and Planning Specialist Trotter fill civilian positions, and Administrative Support Specialists Davis and Jones provide administrative support.
 All Planning Section personnel are medically trained to at least the EMT level; and all are firefighters, with the exception of Deputy Chief Ribelin.